 As mentioned above, soy isoflavones are phytoestrogens that work like estrogen would in the body.
 Derived from soybeans, this supplement has been shown in most research to help control hot flashes, although it may take several weeks to experience full results.

-Also known as rattleweed and bugbane, black cohosh is a perennial herb that belongs to the buttercup family and is occasionally used to treat symptoms of hot flashes, as well as vaginal dryness, moodiness, and excessive sweating.
-Side effects are rare but can include an upset stomach or rash.
+Also known as rattleweed and bugbane, black cohosh is a perennial herb that belongs to the buttercup family and is a common ingredient used to treat symptoms of hot flashes.
+Studies are mixed when it comes to black cohosh, with many not showing much benefit.
+It’s mostly safe, but there have been rare reports of liver injury when using it.

 Swedish Flower Pollen